 O.K.
 Look.
 One of the most ridiculous of all urban myths is that according to all scientific criteria, it can be proved that Bumblebees can’t fly.
 This is held up to mean that science really doesn’t know anything, especially by those who want to scoff at evidence-based scientific conclusions.
 Mike Huckabee has used the Bumblebee example on the campaign trail, for example, and anyone who wants to deny the validity of a scientific finding tends to trot it out.

 AAGH.
 No scientist makes the claim that by the rules of physics and aerodynamics, bumblebees can’t, or shouldn’t be able to, fly (any more than any scientist ever said we only use 10% of our brains).
 It took me a long time to dig out where this idea even comes from.
 One story has a German aerodynamicist at some sort of symposium in the 1930s noting that if bees were fixed wing aeroplanes, they’d have insufficient wing area to fly – in other words, good thing they flap so furiously, because they could never glide.
-If so, he would have been arguing little more than if he’d said that if the rotors of helicopters were fixed into an X shape and couldn’t rotate, a helicopter wouldn’t be able to stay in the air.
+If so, he’d have been arguing little more than if he’d said that if the rotors of helicopters couldn’t rotate, a helicopter wouldn’t be able to stay in the air.
 (Ah, but they do rotate Herr Stumpenbrainen).
 I can’t recall where I heard that version, but it seemed as good as any.

 However, having looked into it further, it seems not to have been a German, but a French biologist, at whose doorstep we can lay this particular basket of road apples.
 In the article linked above, Wikipedia states: